abajwa-hw/security-workshops/Setup-ranger-23.md

   - ranger.usersync.ldap.user.searchfilter = a single space without the quotes: " "

 ```
-- Configure passwords to your preference and from earlier in this document):
+- Configure passwords to your preference and from earlier in this document.
+Also set "Ranger DB root user" to same mysql user created above:
+**TODO** update screenshot

 ![Image](../master/screenshots/23-rangersetup-1.png?raw=true)